SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

 ======================

-While it is currently not possible to create entirely new biomes from within sponge, you can replace the system by which they are arranged in the world be implementing the :javadoc:`org.spongepowered.api.world.gen.BiomeGenerator` interface and setting your custom biome generator onto a WorldGenerator.
+While it is currently not possible to create entirely new biomes from within sponge, you can replace the system by which they are arranged in the world be implementing the :javadoc:`BiomeGenerator` interface and setting your custom biome generator onto a WorldGenerator.

 Below is an example of a biome generator which creates one large island centered around (0, 0).